-That the Board of Public Utilities:

-- Approve an increase to Work Order No. 1707248 by \$2,502,341 for Fiscal Year 2020/21 for a total amount of \$13,390,991, for the third phase of implementation of an Electric Advanced Meter System and Meter Data Management System; and - 2.
-Approve a Second Amendment to Software Implementation Services Agreement with Systems and Software, Inc., a Vermont Corporation, in the amount of \$87,470 and extension of term through June 3, 2021; and - 3.
-Approve a First Amendment to Support and Maintenance Agreement with Systems and Software, Inc., a Vermont Corporation, in the amount of \$6,450 and extension of the term through December 31, 2021.
+On May 10, 2021, the Board of Public Utilities (Board), with one member absent, voted unanimously to receive an update on the progress of and movement to phase three of the advanced meter system and meter data management system for Fiscal Year 2021/22; approve an increase to Work Order No. 1707248 by \$2,502,341 for Fiscal Year 2020/21 for a total amount of \$13,390,991 for the third phase of implementation of an Electric Advanced Meter System and Meter Data Management System; approve a Second Amendment to Software Implementation Services Agreement with Systems and Software, Inc., a Vermont Corporation, in the amount of \$87,470 and extension of term through June 3, 2021; and approve a First Amendment to Support and Maintenance Agreement with Systems and Software, Inc., a Vermont Corporation, in the amount of \$6,450 and extension of term through December 31, 2021.